harrison-66/harrison-66/README.md

 # Harrison Getches 👋

 Hi there, I'm Harrison.
 A dedicated and ambitious individual with a passion for technology, finance, and computer science.
-I'm currently pursuing a Bachelor of Science in Business Administration with an emphasis on Finance and Computer Science from the University of Colorado Boulder.
+I'm currently pursuing a Bachelor of Science in Quantitative Finance and Computer Science with a Minor in Mathematics from the University of Colorado Boulder.
 When I'm not studying, I love working on diverse tech projects and exploring new domains.

 🌐 Check out my portfolio: [harri.icu](https://harri.icu)

 ## 📚 Education

 🎓 **University of Colorado Boulder – Leeds School of Business**
-Bachelor of Science in Business Administration (Expected May 2026)
+Bachelor of Science in Quantitative Finance & Computer Science (Expected May 2026)
-Emphasis in Finance and Computer Science
+Minor in Mathematics
+Founding member of Artemis Consulting
 _Member of the Leeds Honors Program & Dean's List_
 _Cumulative GPA and Business GPA: 4.0_